 This year, for the first time, Nuxeo is part of The Forrester WaveTM: Digital Asset Management (DAM) For Customer Experience, Q2 2018 (Updated in Q4 2019).
 According to the objective Wave evaluation criteria, Nuxeo ranks as a “Strong Performer,” a position we’re especially proud of because it’s our first year being evaluated.

 Nuxeo’s inclusion in Forrester’s DAM Vendor Landscape in 2016 and 2017 made us proud: we believed that Forrester has perceived Nuxeo’s digital asset management product offering to be gaining traction with customers in multiple industries.

 Nuxeo’s position in the Vendor Landscape may have been bolstered by a shift that Forrester perceived in how companies view DAM products: while digital asset management was once relegated to a sidelined position, the 2017 Vendor Landscape report notes that today’s content demands put DAM in the center of the enterprise marketing ecosystem.

 Forrester noted several trends, including cloud technologies and analytics capabilities, in its DAM Vendor Landscape 2017.
-As a platform built completely on cloud-native technologies, with an API-first architecture, Nuxeo has created a solution that anticipates vendor needs for a rapid-deployment solution that empowers analytics while hyperscaling to accommodate the exploding amount of content being created in most enterprises today.
+As a platform built completely on cloud-native technologies, with an API-first content services architecture, Nuxeo has created a solution that anticipates vendor needs for a rapid-deployment solution that empowers analytics while hyperscaling to accommodate the exploding amount of content being created in most enterprises today.

 As Nuxeo continues to grow into a leader in empowering companies to manage their digital assets, we’ll be keeping an eye on Forrester — and we hope you will, too.